 Instructions

-- Mix the flour and baking powder together in a large mixing bowl.
+- Whisk the flour and baking powder in a large mixing bowl.

-- Take the piping bag and carefully pipe a spiral of gateau mix to completely cover the base of the tin.
-Pipe a single circle around the outside of the tin to a height of just over 2 centimeters (1 inch).
+- Pipe a spiral of batter to cover the base of the tin, then pipe a single circle around the outside of the tin to form a wall about 1 inch (2 cm) high.

-- Combine the remaining egg yolk and 1/4 cup of milk, whisking slightly to mix evenly.
-Brush evenly over the top of the cake and use a fork or knife to score a faint diamond pattern on top.
-Place in oven and bake for 45 minutes.
+- Combine the egg yolk and ¼ cup (60 ml) of milk, whisking until well combined.
+Brush the mixture over the top of the cake and use a fork or knife to score a faint crosshatched pattern on top.

 Nutrition